-As of June 30, 2023, the Company had a cash balance, working capital and accumulated deficit of \$632,425, \$81,661, and \$15,208,597, respectively.
-During the six months ended June 30, 2023, the Company generated a net loss of \$2,856,832.
+As of September 30, 2023, the Company had a cash balance, working capital and accumulated deficit of \$237,292, \$(345,761), and \$16,011,377, respectively.
+During the nine months ended September 30, 2023, the Company generated a net loss of \$3,659,612.

-The Company believes its current cash on hand willnot be sufficient to meet its operating obligations and capital requirements for the nextwelve months from the issuance of these financial statements.
+The Company believes its current cash on hand will not be sufficient to meet its operating obligations and capital requirements for the next twelve months from the issuance of these financial statements.
 These conditions raise substantial doubt about the entity's ability to continue as a going concern.
 Therefore, the Company will need to raise further capital through the sale of additional equity or debt securities or other debt instruments to support its future operations.
+The Company is working with vendors and employees to manage and stretch cashflow.
+The Company is managing costs down including asking employees to take a temporary salary reduction in order to support product development.

 The Company requires funding for operating needs and capital expenditures.
-The Company's future capital requirements and the adequacy of its available funds will depend on many factors, including the Company's ability to successfully commercialize its products and services, competing technological and market developments, and the need to enter into collaborations with other companies or acquire other companies or technologies to enhance or complement its product and service offerings.
+The Company's future capital requirements and the adequacy of its available funds will depend on many factors, including the Company's ability to successfully commercialize its products and services, competing technological and market developments, and the need to enter into collaborations with other companies or merge with other companies or technologies to enhance or complement its product and service offerings.
 There is also no assurance that the amount of funds the Company might raise will enable the Company to complete its development initiatives or attain profitable operations.
 If the Company is unable to obtain additional financing on a timely basis, it may have to curtail its development, marketing and promotional activities.
 Reduction in these efforts would have a material adverse effect on the Company's business, financial condition and results of operations, and ultimately, the Company could be forced to discontinue its operations and liquidate.